Engulfed by crisis after crisis, hope fades in the Horn of Africa

 The UN has recently warned of an “immense humanitarian crisis” in Ethiopia, with more than 400,000 people facing famine-like conditions.

-It is accompanied by major upheaval in Sudan, where the armed forces placed much of the country’s civilian leadership under arrest and imperiled a much-celebrated democratic flowering following a 2019 revolution.
+The situation is accompanied by major upheaval in Sudan, where the armed forces have placed much of the country’s civilian leadership under arrest and imperilled a much-celebrated democratic flowering following a 2019 revolution.

-Further to the east, al-Shabaab, the notorious Al-Qaeda linked militant group menacing the government in Somalia for years, has become emboldened and has gathered momentum, seizing control of several areas previously under the control of the authorities.
+Further to the east, al-Shabaab, the notorious al-Qaeda-linked militant group that has been menacing the government in Somalia for years, has become emboldened and gathered momentum, seizing control of several areas previously under the control of the authorities.

-In both Sudan and Ethiopia, massive political change in recent years has meant delicate periods of transitions requiring deft leadership.
-Sudan’s longtime ruler - and alleged war criminal - Omar Bashir was toppled in a 2019 coup that followed a popular uprising.
-In Ethiopia, a wave of people power felled a longtime dictatorship and brought Mr Abiy to power in 2018.
+In both Sudan and Ethiopia, massive political change in recent years has meant delicate periods of transition requiring deft leadership.
+Omar Bashir, Sudan’s long-time ruler – and alleged war criminal – was toppled in a 2019 coup that followed a popular uprising.
+In Ethiopia, a wave of people power felled a long-standing dictatorship and brought Mr Abiy to power in 2018.

 But neither Mr Abiy nor the clique of generals holding ultimate power in Sudan have shown much interest in forging an inclusive political environment.

-“What you’ve had in both countries is dynastic shifts,” said Ahmed Soliman, an Africa specialist at Chatham House.
+“What you’ve had in both countries is dynastic shifts,” says Ahmed Soliman, an Africa specialist at Chatham House.
 “New political dispensations have emerged.
 You’ve got very fragile transitions in both countries.”

-Mr Hudson, who retired from the CIA in 2012, described the crisis in the Horn as a delayed reaction to the turning away from Africa by the US that began under President Donald Trump, whose moves gave the green light carte blanche to both potential autocrats and regional powers seeking to fill the void, including Russia, Turkey, the United Arab Emirates, Saudi Arabia and Egypt.
+Mr Hudson, who retired from the CIA in 2012, describes the crisis in the Horn as a delayed reaction to the turning away from Africa by the US that began under President Trump, whose moves gave the green light to both potential autocrats and regional powers seeking to fill the void, including Russia, Turkey, the United Arab Emirates, Saudi Arabia and Egypt.

-“The US spent the better part of the four or five years signaling that we were pulling back and making America first,” he said.
+“The US spent the better part of the four or five years signalling that we were pulling back and making America first,” he says.
 “Trump questioned the utility of US forces on the continent.
 He continuously downplayed the value of diplomatic engagement.
 He didn’t travel to Africa.
 That withdrawal of American influence, engagement and presence created a power vacuum, and we’re seeing the effects of that.”

-“The forces the west works with on the ground are the ones willing to be quite authoritarian,” said Mr Soliman.
+“The forces the west works with on the ground are the ones willing to be quite authoritarian,” says Mr Soliman.

-The after-shocks of the crises will make it even more difficult for the region to claw its way back to normalcy and anything resembling normalcy.
+The aftershocks of the crises will make it even more difficult for the region to claw its way back to normality, or anything resembling normality.

-Ethiopia’s military expenditures have skyrocketed, and foreign direct investment continues to falter, despite optimistic signs before the current conflict began.
+Ethiopia’s military expenditure has rocketed, and foreign direct investment continues to falter, despite optimistic signs before the current conflict began.
 Reconstruction costs will be staggering.

 International economic aid packages have been suspended to Sudan, where the civilian leadership that is now largely under detention was making significant inroads with lenders and the international community.

-Somalia’s attempts at licensing oil deals and efforts to obtain additional aid have been frustrated due to political uncertainty and continuous delays in elections scheduled for earlier this year.
+Somalia’s attempts at licensing oil deals, and its efforts to obtain additional aid, have been frustrated by political uncertainty and continuous delays in elections scheduled for earlier this year.

 “Despite support from the international community, these countries were not able to create a stable economy or sustainable political stability to encourage foreign investment.
 And that’s disappointing.”